xAirx/FullStack-PassionProject/README.md

     Running either of the above commands downloads a script and runs it.
 The script clones the nvm repository to `~/.nvm`, and attempts to add the source lines from the snippet below to the correct profile file (`~/.bash_profile`, `~/.zshrc`, `~/.profile`, or `~/.bashrc`).

+- [x] React App Docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.
-- [ ] Mongo seed docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.
+- [x] Mongo seed docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.
-- [ ] Express-api docker image
+- [x] Express-api docker image
-- [ ] Graphql docker image
+- [x] Graphql docker image

       The express server runs standalone  and connects to the mongoDB on 27017/restAPI